ADMINISTRATIVE POLICY AND PROCEDURES

 3.9.2 Responsible and Ethical Conduct in Research guidance - Refer to the SRS website for detailed information about this: http://www.rit.edu/research/srs/compliance/rcr and http://www.rit.edu/research/srs/compliance/rcr/rcrinfo.html

-3.9.3 Oversight Policy for Externally Sponsored Projects Refer to RIT's Policies and Procedures Manual to obtain this Policy: http://www.rit.edu/academicaffairs/policiesmanual/sectionC/C1.html
+3.9.3 Externally Sponsored Projects Disclosure Policy - Refer to RIT's Policies and Procedures Manual to obtain this Policy: https://www.rit.edu/academicaffairs/policiesmanual/c010

 3.9.5 Individual Conflicts of Interest Policy - Refer to RIT's Policies and Procedures Manual to obtain this Policy: http://finweb.rit.edu/grms/conflictsofinterest.html

-3.9.10 Policy for Gifts and Gratuities and Gifts in Kind - Refer to RIT's Purchasing Manual to obtain this Policy: http://finweb.rit.edu/purchasing/policies/manual.html#general7
+3.9.10 Policy for Gifts and Gratuities and Gifts in Kind - Refer to RIT's Purchasing Manual to obtain this Policy: http://www.rit.edu/fa/procurement/content/procurement-services-manual#gifts and gratuities

 3.9.11 Hazardous Waste and Laser Safety Policy - Refer to the SRS website for this guidance: http://www.rit.edu/research/srs/compliance/hazard_safety.html